ibadetazemi/Statistical-Modelling-Project-/README.md

 #Project/Goals

-(My project goals are to: Determine the strength of the relationship between number of bikes + POI’s +
+My project goals is to determine the strength of the relationship between number of bikes + POI(characteristics)
-1. Connecting to CityBikes API Step 2: Connecting to Foursquare and Yelp APIs, Part 3: Joining Data, Part 4: Building a Model + Results + Challenges + future goals.)

 # Process